Yoast/developer/docs/features/schema/pieces.md

 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/features/schema/pieces.md
 description: In Yoast SEO, we refer to individual nodes in our graph as 'pieces'.
 This page acts as an index for our documentation on pieces we output.
 ---
-In Yoast SEO, we refer to individual nodes in our graph as ‘pieces’.
+In Yoast SEO, we refer to individual nodes in our graph as 'pieces'.
 This page acts as an index for our documentation on the characteristics and behavior of each piece we output or manage.

 This documentation is a work in progress.